- Complete a bachelor’s degree in a behavioral, social science, psychology, or another field

 Are there certification requirements?

-Counselors can earn certification through The American Institute of Health Care Professionals (AIHCP).
-AIHCP’s Certified Grief Counseling designation gives you an additional credential that demonstrates your experience, education and level of counseling skills.
+Counselors can earn certification through the American Institute of Health Care Professionals (AIHCP).
+AIHCP’s Certified Grief Counselor credential is an additional professional certification that reflects specialized education and eligibility in grief counseling.
 AIHCP also offers continuing education programs in grief counseling.
-In order to qualify for a voluntary certification for grief counseling, applicants must be one of the following licensed occupations:

 - Registered Nurse